-Recent developments- Acquisition
+Recent developments - Acquisition and Disposition

-On June 13, 2016, Gold King, a private Nevada corporation, entered into an Agreement and Plan of Merger (the "Merger Agreement") with the Company, the Company's wholly-owned Subsidiaries, Dataram Acquisition Sub, Inc., a Nevada corporation ("Acquisition Sub"), and all of the principal shareholders of Gold King (the "Gold King Shareholders").
+On June 13, 2016, Gold King, a private Nevada corporation, entered into an Agreement and Plan of Merger (the "Merger Agreement") with the Company, the Company's wholly-owned subsidiary, Dataram Acquisition Sub, Inc., a Nevada corporation ("Acquisition Sub"), and all of the principal shareholders of Gold King (the "Gold King Shareholders").
 Upon closing of the transactions contemplated under the Merger Agreement (the "Merger"), Gold King merged with and into Acquisition Sub with Gold King as the surviving corporation and became a wholly-owned subsidiary of the Company.

 On May 23, 2017, the Company closed the Merger with Gold King.
-The Merger has constituted a change of control or change in control, the majority of the Board of Directors changed with the consummation of the Merger.
-The Company issued to Gold King shares of common stock which represented approximately 90% of the combined company.
+The Merger constituted a change of control, or change in control, as the majority of the Board of Directors changed with the consummation of the Merger.
+The Company issued shares of common stock to Gold King which represented approximately 90% of the combined company.

-On July 31, 2017, the Company's Board of Directors, or Board reviewed and approved the recommendation of management to consider strategic options for Dataram Corporation's legacy business ("Dataram Memory") including the sale of the business, within the next 12 months.
-In approving the recommendation and adopting a formal plan, the Board retained the right to review all offers received and have final approval on any sale of the business.
-As such, the legacy business activities will be re-classed and reported as "discontinued operations", assets and liabilities will be reflected on the balance sheet as "held for sale".
+On July 31, 2017, the Company's Board of Directors, or Board, reviewed and approved the recommendation of management to consider strategic options for Dataram Corporation's legacy business ("Dataram Memory") including the sale of the business, within the next 12 months.

+In approving the recommendation and adopting a formal plan, the Board retained the right to review all offers received and final approval on any sale of the business.
+As such, the legacy business activities were re-classed and reported as part of "discontinued operations".
+Prior to the sale of Dataram Memory business, assets and liabilities were reflected on the balance sheet as "held for sale".
+On October 13, 2017, the Company sold the Dataram Memory business for a purchase price of \$900,000 (see Note 4).